EmilJaffal/cif-site-analyzer/README.md

 ## How to ask for help

-`Site-Analysis` is also designed for experimental materials scientists and chemists.
+`cif-site-analyzer` is also designed for experimental materials scientists and chemists.

 - If you have any issues or questions, please feel free to reach out or [leave an issue](https://github.com/emiljaffal/Site-Analysis/issues).